kbuci/parallel-file-quicksort/README.md

 # parallel-file-quicksort
-My in-progress code to implement quicksort in C++ for sorting a  CSV file, utilizing multiple threads
+My in-progress code to implement quicksort in C++ for sorting a CSV file, utilizing multiple threads, to practice working with threads and file I/O in C++

 # Instructions:
 -run the "make" command